4rund3v/tensorflow_certification/README.md

    - [ ] Support Vector Machines
    - [ ] Decision Trees
    - [ ] Ensemble Learning and Random  Forests
-   - [ ] Dimentionality Reduction
+   - [ ] Dimensionality Reduction
    - [ ] Unsupervised Learning Techniques
    - [ ] Neural Networks and Deep Learning
-   - [ ] Introduction to artifical Neural Network with Keras
+   - [ ] Introduction to artificial Neural Network with Keras
    - [ ] Training Deep Neural Networks
    - [ ] Custom models and Training with Tensorflow
    - [ ] Loading and Preprocessing Data with Tensorflow
    - [ ] Deep computer vision using Convolutional Neural Networks
    - [ ] Processing Sequences using RNN's and CNN's
    - [ ] Natural Language Processing with RNN's and Attention
-   - [ ] Represnetation Learning and Generative Learning using Autoencoders and GANs
+   - [ ] Representation Learning and Generative Learning using Autoencoders and GANs
    - [ ] Reinforcement Learning
    - [ ] Training and Deploying Tensorflow models in scale